The 8 quietest hair dryers for a less noisy blow-dry experience

 - Any outstanding advanced technology or features

 - Attachments: Ideally, the attachments will come included with your dryer rather than having to be purchased separately.
-Concentrator nozzles are beneficial for more precise styling, while a diffuser is extremely useful for drying curly hair types.
+Concentrator nozzles are beneficial for more precise styling, while a diffuser is extremely useful when drying curly hair types.

 What is the average decibel level of a hair dryer?